 Sadag campaigns to eliminate discrimination and stigma in the field of mental health and to support, educate and assist the public, patients and their families with mental health problems and issues.
-Provides information on depression, panic disorder, social phobia, generalised anxiety disorder, post-traumatic stress disorder, bi-polar mood disorder, obsessive compulsive disorder, schizophrenia and an array of other psychiatric conditions - including those affecting children and the elderly, and suicidal behaviour.
-Can help you find a psychiatrist, psychologist, or GP with special interest in mental health in your area.
+Provides information on depression, panic disorder, social phobia, generalised anxiety disorder, post-traumatic stress disorder, bipolar mood disorder, obsessive-compulsive disorder, schizophrenia and an array of other psychiatric conditions – including those affecting children and the elderly, and suicidal behaviour.
+Can help you find a psychiatrist, psychologist, or GP with a special interest in mental health in your area.
 Helpline staffed by trained and counsellors.

 Suicide crisis line: 0800 567 567 or SMS 31393 (8am – 8pm, seven days a week)

 Help line: (011) 262-6396 (8am – 8pm, seven days a week)